xkstudio/SaltAdmin/README.md

 ## License

-This project is under the MIT License.
+This project is under the GPLv3 License.
 See the [LICENSE](LICENSE) file for the full license text.